 - New content – If you seem burned out, try a new game.
 Talk to your audience before you transition and explain that you will play both, but you need to try something new.
 Doing something new periodically can breathe new life into your stream.
 You should also occasionally try out new hyped games in your favorite niche.
-The gaming industry is always producing new products and people will often seek out a live video on a gaming channel so that they can ask questions about the game before they purchase it.
+The gaming industry is always producing new products and people will often seek out a live video on a gaming channel to ask questions about the game before purchasing it.

 - Run special events – Consider doing a charity stream, hosting a giveaway, or a marathon stream for 24 hours.
 If you also release videos to your YouTube channel, you can announce these events during each video intro to generate additional hype.

 - Create unique backgrounds – If you use a green screen for your webcam, create a unique webcam background for your channel.
-Eljayem_ has created an office and a pub scene which he visits on his stream regularly.
+Eljayem_ has created an office and a pub scene he regularly visits on his stream.
 His audience loves it.

 - Special content – Spend a few hours per week thinking of talking points, new things you can do for your stream, and ways to keep your viewers entertained.
 Always think ahead and plan.

-Each effort you make into improving your channel will make it more likely that people who stumble onto your channel will stay and join your community.
+Your effort to improve your channel will make it more likely that people who stumble on it will stay and join your community.

 Everyone has special combinations that set them apart from the crowd.
-Whether it is your unique video editing or your ability to play Grand Theft Auto while simultaneously eating hot peppers, it is these quirks that attract people and will influence them to join your community long term.
+Whether it is your unique video editing or your ability to play Grand Theft Auto while simultaneously eating hot peppers, these quirks attract people.
+They will influence them to join your community long-term.

-It is true that there are numerous YouTube Gaming channels that are all streaming live video and hoping for the lion’s share of YouTube views.
-As with any other YouTube channel in any niche, you will need to continually up your gain and improve your quality to attract more subscribers.
+Numerous YouTube Gaming channels are indeed all streaming live video and hoping for the lion’s share of YouTube views.
+As with any other YouTube channel in any niche, you must continually increase your gain and improve your quality to attract more subscribers.